kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscopeAnalytics.md

 ## Creating Demo data and Running the Analytics jobs

 Within the Analytics scripts folder you can run the *./massPopulate.sh* script a few times.
 This will run 17 invocations via that *populate.sh* script and perform 3 runs of *./randomize.sh* to spread out the times of some audit records for demoing analytics.
 This is the same process we use in [Developing Microscope](../app-maintenance/DevelopingMicroscope.md)

 Running import jobs and dataflows is the same as for the Analytics App post installation, as outlined in [Microscope Analytics Package Post Installation](../installation/InstallationAnalyticsPost.md)

+Note that if you wish to run the Microscope Demo App itself you may need to make the Security Settings change as documented in the [Microscope Demo Package Installation](../installation/InstallationDemo.md).

 ## Checking all is ok